apollographql/runtime-testing-framework/docs/src/framework/test-plans.md

     variables will result in an error when you attempt to run the Test Plan.
   - An optional `variant_names` key can be provided to customise the names of the output directories used by each variant.
+- `custom_providers`: A list of custom provider declarations that make reusable custom providers available to this test plan.
+  - For full details on custom providers see the [Custom Providers][6] page of the Framework documentation.
 - `scenario`: A [Config Spec](#config-specs) for the scenario to be run.
   - For full details on the structure of a Scenario see the [Scenario][2] page of the Framework documentation.